techfarmersrikanth/linux-zero-to-hero/Day-1/1-commands.md

-# listing the files and directories
+# listing the files and directoriey
   - ls
   - ls -lrt
   - ll